vero-nika-2828/yasmin-jas-photography/README.md

 ### Returning Visitor Requirements

-1. I would like to be able to book the photographer directly
+11. I would like to be able to book the photographer directly
-2. I would like to see latest photos photographer posts on social media
+12. I would like to see latest photos photographer posts on social media

 ### Site owner's Requirements

-1. I want to showcase my work to potential customers
+13. I want to showcase my work to potential customers
-2. I want customers to be able to contact me and hire me
+14. I want customers to be able to contact me and hire me
-3. I want customers to see get the understanding of how I do my photography
+15. I want customers to see get the understanding of how I do my photography
-6. I want customers to see how satisfied other customers are with my service
+16. I want customers to see how satisfied other customers are with my service
+17. I want to provide interesting content which will prompt potential customers to hire me

 # Design